 Instructions

-- Dice the onion into small squares and fry in a little oil in a frying pan on a low to medium heat for around 4-5 minutes, until it starts to soften and slightly brown.
+- Dice the onion into small squares and fry in a little oil in a frying pan on a low to medium heat for around 4-5 minutes, until it starts to soften and turns translucent.

-- Either put the potatoes and vegetables along with the cooked onion in a food processor and pulse until it has broken into smaller pieces but there are still lumps.
-If you prefer to chop the veg manually or you don’t have a food processor, simply chop the potatoes and veg into small pieces and then place in a large mixing bowl and mash with a potato masher.
+- Next, it's time to mash the vegetables.
+You can either put the potatoes and vegetables along with the cooked onion in a food processor and pulse until it has broken into smaller pieces but there are still lumps, or if you prefer to chop the vegetables manually or you don’t have a food processor, simply chop the potatoes and veg into small pieces and then place in a large mixing bowl and mash with a potato masher.

 - Add the mustard and salt & pepper to the mashed mixture.
 Using your hands, mould the mixture into 6 equal size balls.